stechDevSP/stechDev/README.md

 The production flag strips some tasks for being run on servers, such as linting JS and CSS, or generating a styleguide, which are only ever installed as dev dependencies anyway.

 ### A note about Images
 PNGs, JPGs, etcetera, are all minified using Imagemin.
 Please note this may take a long time, so get a cuppa!

-SVGs are minified, added to a single file (svg.svg), and are injected inline.
+SVGs are minified and then added to a single file (sprite.css.svg).

-(Possibly add task called something witty that will minify these images before launch, and also tags versions...!)

 ## What does each task do?
 ### Build CSS